 Starting in the summer of 2020, our “We’re All In” grant program invested in Wisconsin small businesses to help them get back on their feet by rehiring or retaining workers, keeping the lights on, or stocking their shelves.
 We also took steps to help the restaurant and lodging industry recover stronger than before.
 These investments alone directed over 125,000 grants to Wisconsin small businesses.

 For our communities to grow, we also need to revitalize Main Street and help entrepreneurs open up new storefronts.
 That’s exactly what my Main Street Bounceback grant program has done all across Wisconsin.
-This program has delivered grants to nearly 3,000 small businesses who have opened new brick and mortar locations in downtown areas across the state—not only creating new jobs, but revitalizing downtown areas and priming economic growth for surrounding small businesses.
+We have delivered grants to nearly 4,500 small businesses who have opened new brick and mortar locations in downtown areas across the state—not only creating new jobs, but revitalizing downtown areas and priming economic growth for surrounding small businesses.

 We’ve prioritized our small business recovery.
 I’m proud to say that, as a share of the federal aid our state has received, Wisconsin ranked second in the country for aid we’ve directed to economic development, and we ranked first in the country in aid we’ve allocated to businesses.